Phone-Metal/Ultra-IP-OSINT/README.md

 ### To do :

 * Bulk IP Lookup
 * Get More Information About IP
+* Weather Details About IP's Location
 * ~~Detect Malicious IP Or If Reported (Improve)~~

 ## This Script Uses :